G1OJS/G1OJS.github.io/pages/BandSpotsHere.md

 - maidenhead (this isn't actually used in the display yet, but is in the spot gathering code)

 The parameters that specify the band of interest and the "home" DXCC are at the top of the "main" block around line 105 in the spot-gathering code.

+Development ideas for the future include a GUI of some kind (or at least hotkeys) and using Maidenhead square(s) as an alternative to DXCC to specify the "neighbours" you want to watch.

 ## [The spot-gathering code]({{ site.baseurl }}/assets/BandSpotsHere/BandSpotsHere.py)
 Click the title above to download the code.